 GeneCards Summary for CENPS Gene

 CENPS (Centromere Protein S) is a Protein Coding gene.
-Diseases associated with CENPS include Limited Scleroderma and Neuroblastoma.
-Among its related pathways are Chromosome Maintenance and Fanconi anemia pathway.
+Diseases associated with CENPS include Neuroblastoma and Limited Scleroderma.
+Among its related pathways are Cell Cycle, Mitotic and Fanconi anemia pathway.
 An important paralog of this gene is CENPS-CORT.

 UniProtKB/Swiss-Prot for CENPS Gene